 In this section we define the factorization map from the Hilbert space on the ER bridge into a \emph{bulk} extended Hilbert space

-where $\mathcal{H}_{V}$,$\mathcal{H}_{\bar{V}} $, are the subregion Hilbert spaces on each half of the ER bridge as shown in figure. $ i_{\text{bulk}}$ can be viewed as a bulk path integral evolution that splits an annulus into two, as shown in figure \ref{fig:annfact}.
+where $\mathcal{H}_{V}$,$\mathcal{H}_{\bar{V}} $, are the subregion Hilbert spaces on each half of the ER bridge as shown in figure \ref{fig:ERsplit} . $ i_{\text{bulk}}$ can be viewed as a bulk path integral evolution that splits the ER bridge into two half wormholes: this process is depicted in figure \ref{fig:annfact}.

 It was explained in \cite{Mertens:2022ujr} that compatibility with the shrinkable boundary condition requires that each of subregions $V$ supports Virasoro edge modes at asymptotic infinity, and quantum group edge modes at the entangling surface transforming under $\SL_{q}^{+}(2,\mathbb{R}) \otimes \SL^{+}_{q}(2,\mathbb{R})$.